OpenOmics/cell-seek/docs/usage/run.md

 > *Where:*

-> - *Name:* name of the sample passed to CellRanger.
+> - *Name:* name of the sample passed to Cell Ranger.
 > - *Flowcell:* The flowcell ID that contains the FASTQ files for this set of data.
 > - *Sample:* Name that was used when demultiplexing, this should match the FASTQ files.
 > - *Type:* library type for each sample.
 List of supported options: